 Consider a finite connected graph $G$ with a non-empty subset $S$ of its vertices.
-The following ``sandpile'' model was introduced in \cite{BTW} as an archetypical example of so-called self-organised criticality.
-A {\it sandpile state} $\psi$ is a function $\psi:G\to \ZZ_{\geq 0}$ on the vertices of $G$; $\psi(z)$ is thought of a number of sand grains at $z$.
+The following ``sandpile'' model was introduced in \cite{BTW} as an archetypical example of self-organized criticality.
+A {\it sandpile state} $\psi$ is a function $\psi:G\to \ZZ_{\geq 0}$ on the vertices of $G$; $\psi(z)$ represents the number of sand grains at $z$.
 If the number of grains at $z$ is at least its valency ($\psi(z)\geq \val(z)$) and $z\notin S$, then $\psi$ is called {\it unstable} at $z$ and one can perform a {\it toppling} at $z$ by sending $\val(z)$ grains from $z$ to its neighbors $z'\sim z$, one grain to each neighbor.
-The process of doing topplings while it is possible is called a {\it relaxation}.
-Any relaxation terminates (because topplings at $S$ are not allowed) and the final stable state is denoted by $\psi^{\circ}$, this state does not depend on a particular relaxation\cite{MR2246566,creutz1991abelian}.
+Doing toppling while possible is called a {\it relaxation}.
+Any relaxation terminates (because topplings at $S$ are not allowed), and the final stable state is denoted by $\psi^{\circ}$; this state does not depend on a particular relaxation\cite{MR2246566,creutz1991abelian}.

 For a given state $\psi$ a {\it toppling function} $F: G\to \ZZ_{\geq 0}$ is defined, $F(z)$ is equal to the number of topplings at a vertex $z$ during a relaxation.
 Naturally, $F_{|S}=0$.
 Note that $\psi^\circ=\psi+\Delta F$ where